NetworkBlockDevice/nbd/doc/proto.md

 through the wire.
 The server has to write the data onto disk, effectively losing the sparseness.

 To remedy this, a `WRITE_ZEROES` extension is envisioned.
-This extension adds one new command and one new command flag.
+This extension adds one new transmission flag, one new command, and one new command flag.

+* `NBD_FLAG_SEND_WRITE_ZEROES`

+    The server SHOULD set this transmission flag to 1 if the `NBD_CMD_WRITE_ZEROES` request is supported.

 * `NBD_CMD_WRITE_ZEROES`